ledzep443/sharebook_backend/README.md

+# This is the backend for [ShareBook](https://github.com/ledzep443/sharebook_frontend)
+This was used for development only

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.